Perspective | Rewrite that list of debate topics, Chris Wallace. And put the climate crisis at No. 1.

 Instead, as the veteran newsman picked the subjects that will occupy each 15-minute segment of the 90-minute debate from Case Western Reserve University in Cleveland, we got these: the candidates’ records, the Supreme Court, covid-19, the economy, race and “violence in our cities,” and election integrity.

 “The fires are burning.
-The climate should not be some kind of side issue that only comes up in the context of some other subject, if at all,” said Jeff Cohen, a former cable-TV pundit and the founder of RootsAction Education Fund, which has gathered thousands of signatures on a petition to the moderators of the three presidential and one vice presidential debates.
+The climate should not be some kind of side issue that only comes up in the context of some other subject, if at all,” said Jeff Cohen, a former cable-TV pundit and co-founder of RootsAction Education Fund, which has gathered thousands of signatures on a petition to the moderators of the three presidential and one vice presidential debates.
 (Cohen also founded the media-watch group FAIR, for Fairness and Accuracy in Reporting.)

 He’s not alone in his concern: Dozens of senators, all Democrats, are calling for every one of the presidential and vice presidential debates to include a focus on the climate crisis.